Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 Our experience as a 30-something couple: Spending four nights here was magical.
 We enjoyed leisurely mornings with coffee overlooking the harbour, sunset cocktails and wandering the narrow whitewashed streets with no schedule.

-Top Hotels in Naoussa:
+Best Hotels in Naoussa

 2. Parikia: Lively and Convenient